-It is going to be a special edition of POLIN Music Festival indeed - there will be no symphony orchestra, no standing ovation at the Museum auditorium, no hugging after the concerts, no small talk in the foyer.
-We will not be able to breathe in this unique air, still vibrating with the sounds of music, and we will surely miss it.
-However, organizing concerts online will allow us to take you on a journey.
+It was a special edition of POLIN Music Festival indeed - no symphony orchestra, no standing ovation at the Museum auditorium, no hugging after the concerts, no small talk in the foyer.
+However, organizing concerts online allowed us to prepare a great journey.

 The music journey will lead us from Switzerland, through Belgium, Poland and Ukraine all the way to the United States.
 We will be listening to the music composed by Bloch, Gershwin, Glass, Freidlin, Piazzolla and Wajnberg.